 Wild Salmon Versus Farmed Salmon

-TIP: No matter if it is wild or farmed, bake your salmon with the skin on!
-You do not have to eat the skin once the salmon is baked but it will keep the filet extra moist as it bakes.
+TIP: No matter if it is wild or farmed, bake your salmon with the skin on (you can choose to eat it or leave it, it’s up to you).

 What Do I Do If My Salmon Is Frozen?